lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 ```

 It's easy to add too many elements in a single template.
 It's a good practice to
-create templates for differents sections of the application.
+create templates for different sections of the application.
 In our case, we
 define two additional templates, one for the header and another one for the
 footer.